 At the end of the day, Bill Genovese, along with the rest of us, has to decide whether or not to take her word for it.

 This suggests that “diffusion of responsibility” can affect people, but, it also gets at another aspect of human nature: the stories we tell ourselves to justify our actions.
 Genovese is quoted in an article in the Washington Post (Merry, 2016, Jun 29),

 I would say it a little less delicately.
 It’s like we unconsciously make up bullshit, then we believe, because we repeat it in our heads many times until it becomes part of our life story.

 Let’s assume this neighbor was telling the truth.
 What did she do after she hung up with the police?
-Considering that it was 1964, her choices included the following: 1) She could continue to look out the window to ensure that the police showed up; 2) she could simply go back to bed thinking the police would handle it; 3) she could go outside to see what was going on with the woman screaming for help; and/or, 4) as the smartest and safest decision, she could rouse other neighbors to solicit their help in apprehending the violent happening outside their residence.
-Tragically for Kitty Genovese, this neighbor most likely either continued to look out the window, or crawled back into bed.
+Considering that it was 1964, her choices included the following: 1) She could continue to look out the window to ensure that the police showed up; 2) she could go back to bed thinking the police would handle it; 3) she could go outside to see what was going on with the woman screaming for help; and/or, 4) as the smartest and safest decision, she could rouse other neighbors to solicit their help in stopping the violence happening outside their residence.
+Tragically for Kitty Genovese, this neighbor most likely either continued to look out the window or crawled back into bed.

 It is well-established that Kitty Genovese’s tragic murder was partially witnessed/heard by a few people, the aforementioned neighbor among them, but, certainly not 38, as reported by The New York Times.
 The record was set straight by Jim Rasenberger in the article he contributed to American Heritage (2006):